RetroIndieJosh/renpac/STANDARDS.md

     - dictionary keys like `my_dict['my key']`
 - always use type hinting for variables and return types
     - if the type hinting doesn't work, try putting it in single quotes
+- avoid nested functions
+    - they might be useful in extreme edge cases but they're weird in python

 ## Ren'Py